Bernard Cornwell: Grail Quest novels

 This series deals with a mid-14th century search for the Holy Grail during the Hundred Years' War.
-English archer Thomas of Hookton becomes drawn into the quest by the actions of a mercenary soldier called "The Harlequin" who murders Thomas' family in his obsessive search for the Grail.
-Cornwell was planning at one point to write more books about Thomas of Hookton and said that, shortly after finishing Heretic, he had "started another Thomas of Hookton book, then stopped it—mainly because I felt that his story ended in Heretic and I was just trying to get too much from him.
+Englishman Thomas of Hookton becomes drawn into the quest by a mysterious man called "The Harlequin", who murders Thomas's father in his search for the Grail.
+Cornwell was planning at one point to write more books about Thomas of Hookton and said that, shortly after finishing Heretic, the third novel in the series, he had "started another Thomas of Hookton book, then stopped it—mainly because I felt that his story ended in Heretic and I was just trying to get too much from him.
 Which doesn't mean I won't pick the idea up again sometime in the future."
-He returned to the character in 1356 published in 2012.
+He returned to the character in 1356, published in 2012.

 Saxon Stories/The Last Kingdom

-Cornwell's latest series focuses on the Anglo-Saxon kingdom of Wessex, England during the 9th-century reign of Alfred the Great, his fierce opposition to the Danes and his determination to unite England as one country.
-The series idea took shape in his mind after meeting his real father in Canada in his fifties, learning his own ancestry back to that era, to Uhtred of Bebbanburg who became Uhtred, the protagonist of the series.
+The series focuses on the Anglo-Saxon kingdom of Wessex.
+The idea for the series took shape in his mind after meeting his real father in Canada in his fifties, learning his own ancestry back to that era, to the real-life Uhtred of Bebbanburg, who became Uhtred, the protagonist of the series.
 Cornwell realised that most English people are unaware of how England came to be, rather than say, Dane-land, in that era of multiple peoples on the island of Great Britain.
+Uhtred reluctantly helps Alfred the Great, a man he respects but dislikes, further his ambition of uniting all English speakers into a single kingdom.
+The series continues after the death of Alfred, with his heirs striving to achieve his dream.
 The first novel was published in 2004.
-The series continues after the death of Alfred, as his heirs consolidate the nation.
-The 13th book is titled War Lord, and it is the final novel in the series.
+In 2020, the 13th and final book was published.

 The Last Kingdom and The Pale Horseman were the basis for the first series of the television series, The Last Kingdom, while The Lords of the North and Sword Song were the basis for the second series.
 A third series, based on The Burning Land and Death of Kings, was released in November 2018, and a fourth series was released in April 2020.
-A fifth series was confirmed on 7 July 2020.
+A fifth series was released on March 9, 2022.